cpeachLBNL/UCI_HAR/README.md

 * frequencyBodyBodyGyroJerkMagStdDev - measure <numeric>

 ##Tidy Data Set 2 :
-The second tidy data set consist of 1 file:  <b>TidyData.txt</b>
-This data set consists of 180 rows and 89 columns as described below.
+The second tidy data set consist of 1 file:  <b>TidyData.txt</b>.
+This data set consists of 180 rows and 89 columns.
 The values in each column are the mean of measures per subject and activity.
-The columns are identical to the set described above (Tidy Data Set 1)
+The column names are identical to those described above (see Tidy Data Set 1)

 # Instruction list/script:
-1)  Copy the Raw Data and run_analysis.R to an appropriate directory.
+1)  Copy the Raw Data and run_analysis.R to an appropriate directory.<br\>
-2)  Set the working directory in R to the same directory that contains the Raw Data and run_analysis.R.
+2)  Set the working directory in R to the same directory that contains the Raw Data and run_analysis.R.<br\>
-3)  Load script run_analysis.R into R.
+3)  Load script run_analysis.R into R.<br\>
-4)  Ensure that the following packages are installed:  plyr and reshape2.
+4)  Ensure that the following packages are installed:  plyr and reshape2.<br\>
-5)  Run the script run_analysis.R.
+5)  Run the script run_analysis.R.<br\>
-6)  Check that 2 files: MeanStd.txt TidyData.txt have been created and match the specifications above.
+6)  Check that 2 files: MeanStd.txt TidyData.txt have been created and match the specifications above.<br\>